spokenwebsites/SWSearchEngine/README.md

 This search engine serves as a discovery layer for the database, offering an intuitive web interface and search functionality powered by Solr and Blacklight.

+This repository contains the Dockerized source code for the search engine.

+The production version of the search engine is available at: https://seach.spokenweb.ca/

 ---

 ## 🧰 Technology Stack